Level(s): the new EU framework for sustainable buildingsEverything you wanted to know but you were too afraid to ask

 Level(s) has 14 indicators covering six areas of sustainability.
 If that sounds like a lot, don’t worry.
 Just pick the areas and indicators you consider useful.

-The areas of sustainability from the Level(s) methodology are:
+The areas of sustainability (macro-objectives) from the Level(s) methodology are:

 - Define the building to be reported on